 Johnston is a large village, sited on the main road between Haverfordwest and Milford Haven.
 Originally, at the time of writing, the village did not have a WW1 War Memorial, only one for WW2, so I researched men from the village who had fallen in WW1 and added them below.
 Since then a new memorial has been dedicated which commemorates for men who fell during WW1 and eight who fell in WW2.
-Sadly six men of the area who fell during the First World War and two men from the Second World War have been omitted.
-I have made a note against the write-ups of the men below who are missing.
+Seven men of the area who fell during the First World War and two men from the Second World War have been omitted, whilst a further two men who died as a resulf of illness contracted on active service during the First World War and are buried in Johnston are also omitted.
+I have made a note against the write-ups of these men below.

 The Great War, 1914-1918